Sunday, May 31, 2015

 Brother in the Land is a young adult novel told exclusively from Danny’s point of view.
 Danny seems slightly emotionally detached from what is going on around him.
 He mourns little for family and friends who died, which leaves the reader wondering if he had had any friends.
 But perhaps he is just in shock and too busy getting on with surviving to mourn.

-The novel does a realistic job of describing the aftermath of a nuclear attack: the breakdown in authority, the wait for help while many people do whatever it takes to survive, people dying of radiation sickness, crops failing, deformed babies being born.
+The novel does a realistic job of describing the aftermath of a nuclear attack: the breakdown in authority, the wait for help while people do whatever it takes to survive, people dying of radiation sickness, crops failing, and deformed babies being born.

 The prose is straightforward, with little creative flair.
-The sentences are short and there is a lot of foreshadowing.
+The sentences are short, and there is a lot of foreshadowing.
 Brother in the Land won the “Other” award, but I could find no reference to that award on the web.

-Originally the novel ended with little hope for Danny’s survival, but Swindells added a new chapter that gives some hope.
+Originally, the novel ended with little hope for Danny’s survival, but Swindells added a new chapter that gives some hope.
 This seems unnecessary and goes against the novel’s overall bleakness.
 It also seems unrealistic.

 Except for the additional chapter, Brother in the Land appears to be a relatively realistic portrayal of a teenager trying to survive after a nuclear war.
 As it progresses, it becomes a passable action novel, with Danny forced to fight to survive.
 But his lack of emotion left me thinking the author was too scared to explore the inner thoughts of his main character.
-It is very much a novel for teenage boys who don’t want to read any girly emotions.
+It is a novel for teenage boys who don’t want to read any girly emotions.

 Friday, May 8, 2015